Grants, Fellowships, Bursaries & Prizes

 Each year The Bar of Ireland in association with King’s Inns, may award the Fellowship to aspiring barristers from disadvantaged socio–economic backgrounds that satisfy the requirements for admittance as a Student Member of King’s Inns but face exceptional hardship.
 The Denham Fellowship consists of:

-- Waived Law Library fees for the first four years of practise at The Bar of Ireland, including the Entrance Fee;
+• In addition, the Fellowship offers waived Law Library Fees for the first four years of practice at The Bar of Ireland, including the Entrance Fee

 Full Fellowship details and application forms can be found on The Bar of Ireland website.